 What Are You Going to Read Next?

 Have you read any of these books?
-I would love to hear about what you thought of them.
+I would love to hear what you think of them.
 Are there any others you think should be on this list?

 Which one are you going to read next?
 Please share below.